 I started to have a blast in the kitchen when I felt comfortable improvising and cooking without recipes.
-Now don’t get me wrong, I love being tucked in bed with a good cookbook or discovering a great recipe online but cooking without relying on recipes is liberating.
-It’s like navigating around without Google maps.
+Now don’t get me wrong, there’s nothing I love more than a good cookbook.
+However, I find it liberating to be able to whip up a gorgeous meal without following or reading a recipe.
+It’s like driving around the city without Google Maps.

 - ¼ cup avocado oil - or olive oil

 - 1 large onion - diced

 - 2 teaspoons smoked paprika or 1 dried chipotle pepper

 - ¼ cabbage head - chopped

 - ¼ cup sauerkraut - drained and rinsed

 - 1 cup crushed tomatoes or tomato juice